OpenGroop/groopi-docs/docs/groopi-quickstart.md

 1. select *'Show Details'*
 2. then, select *'visit this website'*

-#### Note on browser warnings
-This warning will appear the first time we access OpenGro/Op for each browser.
+> ***Note:*** *This warning will appear the first time we access OpenGro/Op for each browser.
 Bypassing this warning on Chrome will not automatically bypass it on Firefox or Safari.
 Each browser type must remember it's own bypass setting.
-This also applies across browsing devices.
+This also applies across browsing devices.*

-After bypassing the warning, we will be presented with the *Login* page.
+> *After bypassing the warning, you will be presented with the Login page.*

 ## Log in to access the OpenGro/Op web console